 7. The Science of Learning: 99 Studies That Every Teacher Needs to Know

 6. Uncommon Sense Teaching: Practical Insights in Brain Science to Help Students Learn

 5. Celebrating Difference: A whole-school approach to LGBT+ inclusion

 4. In Teachers We Trust: The Finnish Way to World-Class Schools

 2. Shimamura’s MARGE Model of Learning in Action

 1. Reading, Writing, and Racism: Disrupting Whiteness in Teacher Education and in the Classroom

-We hope you enjoy the books featured on this list!
+We hope you enjoyed the CPD books for teachers featured on this list!
 Learning Ladders improved year-end Primary results by 11% in two years for one school.
 Want to find out more about how you can accelerate pupil progress?